Former Osceola County sheriff's deputy pleads guilty on child sex, drug crimes

 Wernette used his position as a deputy in charge of the drug take back program at the Osceola County Sheriff’s Office to procure various medications meant to be disposed of for his personal use, according to the AG's office.

 Michigan State Police conducted the investigation and arrested Wernette on Sept.
 14, 2020.
-A call seeking more information from Osceola County Sheriff Mark Cool was made but not immediately returned.
+A call seeking comment from Osceola County Sheriff Mark Cool was not immediately returned.

 Commented